 - Finance a car at the dealer

-Only about 10% of folks choose option 1 and pay cash outright for their vehicles.
-Apparently, the average car payment has crept up to $523 a month.
-That’s staggering to me that the norm for buying a car in America is to use financing, but it makes sense since so few people have more than $5,000 in the bank.
+According to the New York Times, only about 10% of folks choose option one and pay cash outright for their vehicles.
+Data from Experian shows the average car payment has crept up to $554 a month.
+It’s staggering to me that the norm for buying a car in America is to use financing.
+But it makes sense since so few people have more than $5,000 in the bank.

 Very few decisions will wreck your finances more than consistently financing or leasing new vehicles.
-Even the cost of attending a $ 500,000-degree program can be managed thanks to the various strategies we use with iincome-driven repayment and forgiveness.
+Even the cost of attending a $500,000 degree program can be managed thanks to the various strategies we use with Income-Driven Repayment and forgiveness.

-However, you can’t forgive your way out of a car payment (unless you don’t care about your credit).
-If your friend has messed up finances, chances are its either because he has a housing or car payment that’s too high relative to income.
+However, you can’t forgive your way out of a car payment (unless you don’t care about your credit score).
+If your friend has messed up finances, chances are its either because he has a rent or car payment that’s too high relative to income.

 I’m going to show you how to get a steal of a deal the next time you’re in the market for a new car.
 If you have big student loans, it’s critical not to make and repeat the new car mistake.